LukasBombach/Type.js/README.md

   <img alt="separator" src="https://raw.githubusercontent.com/LukasBombach/new-type-js/master/demo/images/separator.png" height="59">
 </p>

-* Type.js leaves the implementation of the the editor (the UI) to you.
-* It provides an easy and high-level API that lets you implement your own WYSIWYG editor simple and fast.
-* It provides an extensive API, giving you more possiblities and more control than "regular" editors.
-* It creates simple and consistent markup across all browsers.
-* It does not rely on `contenteditable`.
+Type.js is a library that provides a simple high-level API that lets you implement your own WYSIWYG editor easily and reliably.
+It provides all the functionality but leaves the implementation of the the editor (the UI) to you.
+The API is as simple as jQuery and gives you more possiblities and control than "regular" editors.
+It creates the same markup across all browsers.
+Most importantly, it does not rely on `contenteditable`.

 ## Status